Emsa001/ft_destructor/README.md

 # FT_DESTRUCTOR

 A lightweight C library that automates memory cleanup.
-By calling ft_destructor() at program exit, it ensures all allocated memory is properly freed, simplifying memory management and minimizing memory leaks.
+By calling ft_destructor() at program exit or any allocation fail, it ensures all allocated memory is properly freed, simplifying memory management and minimizing memory leaks.

 ## Installation